 Looking for a delicious way to use up extra gluten-free sourdough starter?
 These gluten-free sourdough pancakes are so quick and easy.
 Perfect for breakfast or a healthy snack!

 The unique sourdough flavor goes well with both savory and sweet toppings.
 See the section below for a few different ways to serve these pancakes.

-Here are a few flavors that work well mixed into a savory pancake.
+Here are a few flavors that work well when mixed into a savory pancake.
 Add anywhere between 2 to 4 Tbsp of a savory addition to a batch of pancakes.

 - Chopped fresh herbs: parsley, chives, basil

 Though the pancakes contain a bit of sugar, that simply balances the sourdough.
 It doesn’t make them overly sweet pancakes.

 Maple syrup and other sugary-sweet toppings are traditional, however, I prefer toppings that have a focus on flavor rather than sugar.